acbsp/bonafide.guru/en/contents.rst

 --------------------------------------------------------------------------------------

-**ISKCON devotee:** In the Bhagavad Gita, Srila Prabhupada gives the *guru-parampara* - Brahma, Narada, Vyasa...and so on till Srila Prabhupada.
+**ISKCON devotee:** In the Bhagavad Gita, Srila Prabhupada gives the *guru-parampara* - Brahma, Narada, Vyāsa...and so on till Srila Prabhupada.
 In the *ritvik-system*, who comes after Srila Prabhupada?

 **Sri Tatachar:** Srila Prabhupada himself.
 Only the *ritvik-system*